Sam Spode (1798-1872)

-Peter is responsible for most of the research into the Spode family history.
+Peter is responsible for most of the detailed and up-to-date research into the Spode family history, conducted over many years.
 He has kindly shared it with me over the years for which I am eternally grateful.
 His careful, detailed work has brought new insight not just into the wider Spode family but also into the history of the Spode company and its associated pottery factories.
 Go to my booklist and look under Roden for details of publications.

 Review/details of one of his books 'Copyhold Potworks & Housing in the Staffordshire Potteries 1700-1832' can be found HERE>.